amirmohan/SPROUT/README.md

 # SPROUT

 SPROUT is a machine learning algorithm to predict the repair outcome of a **CRISPR-CAS9 knockout experiment**.
 SPROUT accepts the DNA sequence of the *guide* as input as well as other *genomic factors*.
 It then predicts various statistics of the repair outcome, including: the fraction of mutant reads with an insertion/deletion, fraction of total reads with insertion/deletion, average insertion length given an insertion, average deletion length given a deletion, diversity, most likely inserted base pair and finally the edit (mutation) efficiency of the CRISPR outcome.
 Details of SPROUT is provided in the manuscript ["Systematic Characterization of Genome Editing in Primary T cells Reveals Proximal Genomic Insertions and Enables Machine Learning Prediction of CRISPR-Cas9 DNA Repair Outcomes"](<https://www.biorxiv.org/content/10.1101/404947v1.article-info>).
+We have also provided an easy-to-use [SPROUT website](<https://stanford.edu/~amiralia/SPROUT/>) with graphical interfance for general users with limited access to computing resources.

 This repository includes the SPROUT package which includes the scripts required to predict the DNA repair outcome as well as a complete set of trained SPROUT models.
 The trained models are stored in the `model` folder.
+The main script of the package is `SPROUT_predict` which loads the pretrained models, asks for input query depending on the mode selected, and outputs the predicted statistics of the repair outcome.

 The last part of the SPROUT pipeline is a lightweight and self-containing code called SPROUT_predict which has a user-friendly platform.
 The code enable users with minimal coding knowledge to feed in a desired guide or a coordinate on the genome and get various repair outcomes as output.

 # Quickstart Guide